 Point 4

 On exiting the wood, walk along field edges for 500 yards until you pass through a hedge into Upwood Meadows.
-The meadows consist of three fields, the one you are currently in and two similar sized fields to the left.
+The meadows comprise three fields, the one you are currently in and two similar sized fields to the left.
 Veer left to walk through all three.
-To view a map of the meadows click here.
+To view a map of the meadows, click here.

 To continue, exit the first meadow field through a hedge.
 Follow the path skirting along the top edge of the next field and across the middle of a last field.